 Brian Wexham, the event’s founder, said change needed to come from parents.

-“We’re faced with this challenge that many, many parents still believe that the right route for their child is to go to university and they will get a more fulfilling and better career, and for some that is true, but of course it’s not true for everyone,” he said.
+“We’re faced with this challenge that many, many parents still believe that the right route for their child is to go to university and they will get a more fulfilling and better career, and for some that is true, but of course it’s not true for all or everyone,” he said.

 “A lot of students are practical learners, they’re not academically inclined.

 “And frankly I think universities have got a lot to answer for, because they encourage people to go there even if it might not be suitable for them.